+•

-1. Individual detai ls
+1. Individual detai ils

 Name

 Role

 School/Service

 Date

 2. Grounds for app peal

-n completing this f rounds: form I wish to lodge a formal appeal on one or more of the fo ollowing
+n completing this grounds: form I wish to lodge a formal appeal on one or more of the fo llowing

-research or for in University's REF C University's REF s There was a mat selection of academic staff with significant responsibility for adependent research were not applied in accordance with the code of Practice in respect of my eligibility for inclusion in the ubmission.
-Erial error in the data used by the REF Working Group to in the determine my eligibility for inclusion in the University's
+research or for ir selection of academic staff with significant responsibility for independent research were not applied in accordance with the Code of Practice in respect of my eligibility for inclusion in the submission.

-REF submission.
-The to determine my engineery for metasion in the offiversity s
+There was a mat cerial error in the data used by the REF Working Group to in eria to determine my eligibility for inclusion in the University's

 3. Detail of ground ds for appeal

-- ormation below to support this appeal.
-Please continue on a sepand append supporting documentation as appropriate. arate
+- formation below to support this appeal.
+Please continue on a sep and append supporting documentation as appropriate. arate